xly135846/MEGC2021/README.md

   #      CAS-MaE:12,CAS-ME:31 SAMM-MaE:42, SAMM-ME:227
   # --mode: expression type: Micro/Macro
   # --xlsx_path: the xlsx file of dataset, SAMM.xlsx/CAS.xlsx
-  # --pre_data_path: the path of saved preprocessing data
+  # --pre_data_path: the path of saved preprocessing data that can be downloaded by the provided link.
   # --base_weight_path: the path of weights which are corresponding to the TSANet for apex frame spotting